Redawt/f4-frost-guide/intro.md

 ---

+## READ THIS !!!
+This guide will currently NOT work with the Fallout 4 update released on 24th April 2024.
+I will update the guide and remove this warning as soon as possible, but it might take some time.
+It also depends on how fast other mod authors will update their mods.

 ## Overview
 Welcome to **{{ site.title }}**{: .hili}, a fully modular Fallout 4 FROST modding guide!
 The goal of this website if to teach you how to make a proper load order for FROST.